These Cranberry-Orange Cream Scones are my absolute favorite scones for 2 reasons:

 • Once that’s done, dump the flour/butter mixture into a large bowl and pour about half of the cream mixture into the bowl.
 Use a spatula or spoon to gently fold and stir the dry ingredients and cream mixture until it begins to incorporate into a rough dough.
 Add in the rest of the cream mixture.
 Once most of the stray flour is mixed in, abandon the spatula/spoon, pour the bowl’s contents onto your counter, and use your hands to finish mixing.
 Your warm hands, will begin to melt the butter if you work the dough for too long, so be gentle and quick.
 A bench scraper can be really handy here.

 • Now, shape the scone dough into a rough square and use the bench scraper or a knife to cut it into quarters.
-Top three of the dough squares with cranberry-orange jam.
+Shape each square into a circle roughly 10 in (25.4 cm) in diameter (it's okay if they are a little small) and flour the work surface and the dough if they start to stick.
+Top three of the dough circles with cranberry-orange jam.
 Spread it all of the way to the edges as evenly as you can.
 Then, stack the layers.
 Save the only piece without jam for the top layer.
-Re-shape the dough into a circle roughly 10 in (25.4 cm) in diameter and 11/2in (3.8 cm) tall.
-First, cut it in half, then quarters, and then cut each quarter in half for 8 equal wedges.
+Once stacked, if needed, gently press and re-shape the stack until it is roughly 10 in (25.4 cm) in diameter and 1½in (3.8 cm) tall.

 • Place each wedge onto a silicone or parchment lined baking sheet roughly 2in (5 cm) apart.
 Then, brush the top of the scones with some cream and sprinkle them with the sugar topping.
 Rest the dough in the fridge for at least 20 minutes.